STAR voting: Example

 Suppose that 100 voters each decided to score from 0 to 5 stars each city such that their most liked choice got 5 stars, and least liked choice got 0 stars, with the intermediate choices getting an amount proportional to their relative distance.

 The top-two frontrunners are Nashville and Chattanooga.
 Of the two, Nashville is preferred by 68% (42+26) to 32% (15+17) of voters, so Nashville, the capital in real life, likewise wins in the example.

-For comparison, note that traditional first-past-the-post would elect Memphis, even though most citizens consider it the worst choice, because 42% is larger than any other single city.
-Instant-runoff voting would elect the 2nd-worst choice (Knoxville), because the central candidates would be eliminated early.
+For comparison, traditional first-past-the-post would elect Memphis, even though most citizens consider it the worst choice, because 42% is larger than any other single city.
+Instant-runoff voting would elect the second-worst choice (Knoxville) because the central candidates would be eliminated early.
 Under score voting, Nashville would have won, since it had the highest score in the first round.
 In approval voting, with each voter selecting their top two cities, Nashville would also win because of the significant boost from Memphis residents.
 A two-round system would have a runoff between Memphis and Nashville, where Nashville would win.

-In this particular case, there is no way for any single city of voters to get a better outcome through tactical voting.
-However, Chattanooga and Knoxville voters combined could vote strategically to make Chattanooga win; while Memphis and Nashville voters could defend against that strategy and ensure Nashville still won by strategically giving Nashville a higher rating and/or Chattanooga and Knoxville lower ratings.
+In this particular case, there is no way for any single city of voters to get a better outcome through tactical voting; however, Chattanooga and Knoxville voters combined could vote strategically to make Chattanooga win; while Memphis and Nashville voters could defend against that strategy and ensure Nashville still won by strategically giving Nashville a higher rating and/or Chattanooga and Knoxville lower ratings.

 Ties

-Tie votes in STAR Voting are rare, but as with any voting method they can occur, especially in elections without many voters.
-In most cases, ties in STAR voting can be broken by referring back to the ballots themselves for either the Scoring or Runoff round.
-Ties in the Scoring round are broken in favor of the candidate who was preferred by more voters.
-Ties in the Runoff round are broken in favor of the candidate who was scored higher.
+Although tie votes in STAR Voting are rare, as with any voting method, they can occur, especially in elections without many voters.
+In most cases, ties in STAR voting can be broken by referring back to the ballots themselves for either the scoring or runoff round.
+Ties in the scoring round are broken in favor of the candidate who was preferred by more voters.
+Ties in the runoff round are broken in favor of the candidate who was scored higher.
 Ties which cannot be broken as above are considered a true tie.

-Variations

-STAR Voting can be used for multi-winner elections as in Bloc STAR voting or it can be used for proportional representation elections using Proportional STAR Voting, also known as STAR-PR.

-Proportional STAR Voting: Each voter scores all the candidates on a scale from 0 up to 5.
-The results are tabulated using a proportional STAR algorithm such as Allocated Score or Sequentially Spent Score.